 2012-13: A steady presence at 157 pounds, McCulley emerged as one of UW's top wrestlers as a sophomore.
 He led the team with 11 pins and went 9-2 versus conference opponents.
 The winner of 28 matches, McCulley was 9-5 in dual action.
 He defeated four ranked opponents and was first in the Cowboy and Nebraska-Kearney Opens.
 He finished second in the Reno Tournament of Champions and was third in the Cliff Keen Las Vegas Invitational.

 His performances didn't go unnoticed.
-He entered the national rankings and stayed for the whole season.
+He entered the national rankings early on and stayed for the whole season.
 His 28 wins were third among UW wrestlers, and he scored 39 dual points for the Pokes.
 He qualified for the NCAA Championships for the first time in his career, going 2-1 at the West Regional for third place and earning an at-large bid.

 McCulley finished his season with a 0-2 mark at NCAAs.
 He was given the Joe Dowler Cowboy Up Award by the UW coaching staff after the season for his toughness and resolve.